axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-discord/reference-destination-discord/_index.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 Make sure to include a fallback value, as if the template gets resolved to an empty string, Discord rejects the message.

 {{% /alert %}}